allenz8512/SimpleHierarchy/README.md

 ## Limitations
 - Not configurable(for now), icons are chosen by internal priority
-- Maybe not compatible with other enhance hierarchy packages
+- Maybe not compatible with other enhance hierarchy packages，but it's compatible with [vHierarchy 2](https://assetstore.unity.com/packages/tools/utilities/vhierarchy-2-253397) in someway.

-## How to use
+## Install
 - Open package manager window by menu `Window > Package Manager`
 - Click `+` button on the top left in package manager window, select `Add package from git URL...`
 - Input `https://github.com/allenz8512/SimpleHierarchy.git` in the pop-up window, and then click `Add`